daniel8lopes/omnia3/docs/pages/omnia3/omnia3_tenantcreation.md

 ## 2. Prerequisites

-This tutorial assumes that you have been granted access to an OMNIA account.
+This tutorial assumes that you have been granted access to a deployment of OMNIA Platform.

+If you do not have a deployment yet, please view the instructions for [Deploying the platform](http://docs.numbersbelieve.com/omnia3_deploymenttutorial.html).

 ## 3. Creating a Tenant